 Again, you can read more about how to send money from your Korean bank on the Western Union FAQ.
 Sending limits are determined by your bank.
 Foreigners, or non-Korean citizens, cannot use the app to send money, but you can send or receive money in-person.
 The full list of Western Union locations in South Korea is available here.

 Why did I not mention PayPal for transfers to South Korea?
 Because it’s not ideal for transferring money to/from South Korea.
-As a foreigner, you’re not allowed to move funds from your PayPal account to your domestic (Korean) bank account unless you hold a business license or you’re a South Korean citizen.
+As a foreigner, you’re not able to move funds from your PayPal account to your domestic (Korean) bank account unless you hold a domestic business license or you’re a South Korean citizen.
 You can, however, connect your Korean bank account to pay outbound for things overseas or send money to other PayPal accounts.

 For example, my American friend sent me money last year via PayPal, and instead of being able to deposit it into my Korean bank account — I couldn’t — I just used the money at an e-commerce store that accepted PayPal as a payment method, treated it as an online gift certificate, and paid the difference with my Korean debit card connected to my PayPal.